tinythings/logjet/doc/configuration.md

 Address and port where the daemon replay listener binds.

 This replay listener is for the current internal `wire` protocol, not OTLP.
+Clients first send a small replay request containing the last sequence they already have, then the server streams newer records.

 ### `replay.poll_ms`